Ahrirg/Youtube-Spotify-Downloader/README.md

 # Youtube-Spotify-Downloader
 ITS SHITY, Garbage, but it works soo yeah.....
-Downloads music, soo it would be acceptable put into custom albums.
+Downloads music, soo it would be put into custom albums.
 (This is for Samsung Music)